theandrewfulton/new-portfolio-site/docs/wireframes/wireframe-planning.md

 Some spiel on the Contact page to take up space?

+red on top layer frosted glass around desktop navbar?

+turn navbar from red to default blue/purple on scroll?

+Mobile navbar has my name as a wordmark and condenses to AF in the corner on scroll?

+Fonts:

+Should fonts look etched/printed on the glass?

+Wordmark: Caveat

+Headings: Raleway

+Body: Raleway or Roboto Slab or Roboto?
+The full mockup cureently shows Roboto Slab

 ### Libraries

 [react-scroll](https://www.npmjs.com/package/react-scroll) if I decide to make it one page